 |---|---|---|

-thinking_budget → thinking_level | Gemini 3 enforces low/high presets instead of raw budget integers (see Google's thinking level docs). | Map existing tiers to low (autocomplete) and high (planner). |
+thinking_budget → thinking_level | Gemini 3 enforces preset levels instead of raw budget integers.
+Flash adds minimal and medium options.
+Cannot use both params together (docs). | Map existing tiers: low (autocomplete), medium (Flash balanced), high (planner). |

-| Temperature tuning | Gemini 3 default is 1.0 and handles randomness internally (per Google's guidance). | Remove sub-0.5 temperatures unless you measured regressions. |
+| Temperature tuning | Gemini 3 default is 1.0 and handles randomness internally.
+Lower values may cause looping or degraded performance (docs). | Remove sub-0.5 temperatures unless you measured regressions. |

-| Maps grounding gap | Maps grounding still lives on Gemini 2.5 Flash in my testing, so geo-heavy apps may stay hybrid. | Keep 2.5 Flash for map-rich tasks until Google flips the switch. |
+| Maps grounding gap | Google Maps grounding and Computer Use still not supported on Gemini 3 (docs). | Keep 2.5 Flash for map-rich tasks and computer use until support is added. |

 usage_metadata field (tokens, thoughts, grounding counts) to the same trace ID you use for customer actions.thoughts_token_count / total_tokens; spikes usually mean a planner stuck in High thinking for too long.count_tokens nightly for representative documents to reconfirm resolution deltas.media_resolution_high or invokes code execution, attach a cost label so finance can apportion spend to the right product team.⭐ Key Takeaway: Gemini 3's Thinking Levels and media controls are powerful, but they still need a trustworthy search layer.
 Pairing Gemini with WebSearchAPI.ai keeps your agents grounded in Google-grade results while you experiment with thoughts, tools, and structured JSON.
+For alternatives to Google's grounding capabilities, explore our grounding Google Search alternatives guide.

 Ready to see it in action?
 Start building with WebSearchAPI.ai and get Google-grade results in minutes.